kevlareag/emi-training-repo/README.md

 > If you would like to know more about Python, then please refer to [This File](my_first_repo/python_coding_resources.md).
 In addition, if you would to deep dive on Python training please refer to [python.org](https://www.python.org/).

 > The secret of learning whatever is **self discipline** do not forget it.
 Stay Hungry , Stay Foolish.

+## Python Projects
+Here are the Python projects I have completed so far:

+* **[Hello World](my-first-repo/hello_world)**, a basic Python program that prints text

+I will add additional projects to this repo as I complete them.